Cisco-Talos/osquery_queries/README.md

 # Cisco Talos Osquery queries

-These queries are distributed in the hope that they will be useful, but **WITHOUT ANY WARRANTY**
+These queries are distributed in the hope that they will be useful, but **WITHOUT ANY WARRANTY**.

 **NOTE:** This repository is still under construction.